capacityapp/integration-service/README.md

 ```
 Make sure the queries supplied return the fields following the naming schema in https://swagger.capacityapp.io/swagger/#/.

+**Note:** where the API expects arrays/lists of strings you can store a comma delimitted VARCHAR in the respective column.

 Example file:
 ```
 SCHEDULE_PATTERN=1 * * * *